 MEK’s Social Responsibility and Community Outreach

 MEK Review is proud to have served the New Jersey educational community for 20 years.
 In addition to our mission of helping thousands of students achieve college success, we make an effort to give back to those in need.
 We celebrate charity in local and global contexts.
-MEK employees have participated in several relief projects over the last few years, and we look forward to expanding our community outreach efforts as 2017 comes to an end.
+MEK employees have participated in several relief projects over the last few years, and we look forward to expanding our community outreach efforts as 2018 begins.

-We encourage both employees and students to join us in exciting volunteer opportunities in December 2017!
+We encourage both employees and students to join us in exciting volunteer opportunities this year!
 These opportunities are great resume builders for your college applications, and they also give you a wonderful sense of satisfaction for helping members of your own community.

 If you are a student who is interested in helping us make a difference in the NJ/NY area, please reach out to Head Counselor Ann Ahn at firstname.lastname@example.org.